The Value of Pain

 At our office, people frequently enter a deep state of relaxation during treatment, similar to sleep.
 Natural healing techniques in our office enhance balance in the body systems and body awareness- nervous, circulatory, and endocrine systems benefit from alternative medicine and the relaxation response it fosters and emphasizes.
 Following treatment, whether with chiropractic or acupuncture, patients who have come to us for back pain, headaches, neck and shoulder tightness, and discomfort generally report improved wellbeing following a treatment.
 Dr. Oskardmay counsels patients to strive to continue to use calm for a few hours after their visit to support their well-being.
 Whether you relax, pray, meditate, do yoga, walk in nature or something else, accept the relaxation response as a benefit.

-Call our office (919) 929-1400 to schedule your appointment today, or visit us any time on the web: acudocnc.com.
+Call our office at (919) 929-1400 to learn more about how relaxation heals the body and mind or to schedule your appointment today visit us any time on the web: acudocnc.com.

 Cupping for Colds and Flu